bxparks/AceButton/examples/Encoded8To3Buttons/README.md

-# Encoded Buttons
+# Encoded 4To2 and 8To3 Buttons

-The `EncodedButtons.ino` implements the [BinaryEncoding](../../docs/binary_encoding/README.md) wiring and decodes the buttons using the `Encoded4To2ButtonConfig` and `Encoded8To3ButtonConfig` classes.
+The `Encoded8To3Buttons.ino` implements the [BinaryEncoding](../../docs/binary_encoding/README.md) wiring and decodes the buttons using the `Encoded4To2ButtonConfig` and `Encoded8To3ButtonConfig` classes.
 It was tested using 7 buttons on a breadboard using both diodes and the